 To build on the earlier metaphor, the second-best thing in life must be paid, right?
 So here are some of the best paid Netflix alternatives!

-Amazon Prime Video may belong to the great devil Bezos himself, but it’s one of the most potent alternatives to Netflix out there.
-You can start with a 30-day free trial and then subscribe to it for as low as $12.99 a month.
+Amazon Prime Video is one of the most potent alternatives to Netflix out there.
+You can start with a 30-day free trial and then subscribe to it for as low as $14.99 a month.

 - Lots of entertainment